 Are you a member yet?
 Membership is open to all and is the first step towards accreditation.

-The requirements for Accreditation are in Section 7 of the Minimum Training Standards and Criteria 3e, 3f and 4 of the Provisional Accreditation Guidelines.
+The requirements for Accreditation are in Section 7 of the Minimum Training Standards and Criteria 3e, 3f and 4 of the Cognitive Behavioural Psychotherapist Accreditation Guidelines.

 To meet accreditation requirements - you must have received at least 40 hours of clinical supervision, with a minimum of five hours’ clinical supervision for each of the eight training cases.

 The key principle is that supervision meets your needs as supervisee.
 You may need more supervision depending on your clients, CBT course and stage of training.